felipehjcosta/androidcodingguidelines/README.md

 ## Style Guidelines

 In order to keep the code consistent, please use the following conventions.
-From here on `good' and `bad' are used to attribute things that would make the coding style match, or not match.
+From here on 'good' and 'bad' are used to attribute things that would make the coding style match, or not match.
 It is not a judgment call on your coding abilities, but more of a style and look call.
 Please try to follow these guidelines to ensure prettiness.

 You may also wish to read the [Code Conventions for the Java Programming Language](http://www.oracle.com/technetwork/java/codeconv-138413.html) as well, however the Android guidelines below take precedent for Java code if there is a conflict.